Russell Sage College

 Dozens of student organizations as well as centers of inquiry devoted to character and citizenship education, women’s studies, mental health, school safety, and climate change, also enrich the campuses’ academic and social environment.

-Russell Sage College is on a 15-acre campus in downtown Troy, New York.
-Sage College of Albany is on an 18-acre campus adjacent to the law, medical and pharmacy schools of University Heights, and the residential Helderberg neighborhood.
+Sage’s Troy campus is on a 15-acre campus in downtown Troy, New York.
+Sage’s Albany campus is on an 18-acre campus adjacent to the law, medical and pharmacy schools of University Heights, and the residential Helderberg neighborhood.

 Troy and Albany’s rich arts, cultural resources and natural resources extend the Sage campuses and multiply opportunities for learning and leisure.